arcann-chem/arcann_training/README.md

     "nnp_count": 3
 }
 ```
-The `"systems_auto"` keyword contains the name of all the subsystems that were find in your `$WORK_DIR/data/` directory and `"nnp_count"` is the number of NNP that is used by default in the committee.
+The `"systems_auto"` keyword contains the name of all the subsystems that were found in your `$WORK_DIR/user_files/` (i.e. all files lmp files) directory and `"nnp_count"` is the number of NNP that is used by default in the committee.

 The initialization will create several folders.
 The most important one is the `control/` folder, in which essential data files will be stored throughout the iterative procedure.
 These files will be written in `.json` format and should NOT be modified.
 Right after initialization the only file in `control/` is `config.json`, which contains the essential information about your initialization choices (or defaults), such as your subsystem names and options.
 Finally the `000-training` empty folder should also have been created by the execution of the python script, where you will perform the first iteration of [training](#training).